Installation

 • Verify Result: either success if the verification was successful, failed if it failed, or pending if the verification check needs to complete first.

-You can then respond to the frontend with the results of the user verification.
+You can then respond to the front end with the results of the customer verification.

 SDK Updates

-You will find the server SDKs on GitHub.
+Find the server-side SDKs on GitHub.
 Once you create a free GitHub account, you can Watch any of the projects to receive notifications when there are updates.